Mathematics

 Profile of a Graduate Capacities: Analyzing

-Five and Ten, Do It Again!
+Five and Ten, Do it Again!

 In this unit, the question of "how many" begins to shift to "which is more and which is less".
 Student activities should focus on promoting flexible ways of interpreting or representing and recognizing quantities, not memorizing combinations.
 Students visually represent numbers by using five frames, ten frames, number racks, finger patterns and tallies to: